Second Sino-Japanese War

-The full-scale war began on 7 July 1937 with the Marco Polo Bridge incident near Beijing, which prompted a full-scale Japanese invasion of the rest of China.
-The Japanese captured the capital of Nanjing in 1937 and perpetrated the Nanjing Massacre.
-After failing to stop the Japanese capture of Wuhan in 1938, then China's de facto capital at the time, the Nationalist government relocated to Chongqing in the Chinese interior.
+The war is considered to have begun on 7 July 1937 after the Marco Polo Bridge incident near Beijing, which escalated into full-scale Japanese invasion of the rest of China.
+Following the protracted Battle of Shanghai, the Japanese captured the capital of Nanjing in 1937 and perpetrated the Nanjing Massacre.
+After failing to stop the Japanese capture of Wuhan in 1938, China's de facto capital at the time, the Nationalist government relocated to Chongqing in the Chinese interior.
 After the Sino-Soviet Non-Aggression Pact, Soviet aid bolstered the National Revolutionary Army and Air Force.
-By 1939, after Chinese victories at Changsha and with Japan's lines of communications stretched deep into the interior, the war reached a stalemate.
+By 1939, after Chinese victories at Changsha and with Japan's lines of communication stretched deep into the interior, the war reached a stalemate.
 The Japanese were unable to defeat CCP forces in Shaanxi, who waged a campaign of sabotage and guerrilla warfare.
 In November 1939, Nationalist forces launched a large scale winter offensive, and in August 1940, CCP forces launched the Hundred Regiments Offensive in central China.
+In retaliation, Japanese forces implemented massive scorched earth policies in North and Central China, killing millions of civilians.

 In April 1941, Soviet aid was halted with the Soviet–Japanese Neutrality Pact.

-In December 1941, Japan launched a surprise attack on Pearl Harbor and declared war on the United States.
+In December 1941, Japan launched a surprise attack on Pearl Harbor and declared war on the United States and the United Kingdom.
 The US increased its aid to China under the Lend-Lease Act, becoming its main financial and military supporter.
+The British Empire supported the Chinese forces against Japan by sending supplies through the Burma Road, linking British colonies in India and Burma to China.
+Chinese forces also fought with British Empire forces against the Japanese in the Burma campaign to restore Allied usage after the Japanese occupied most of the Burma Road.
 With Burma cut off, the United States Army Air Forces airlifted material over the Himalayas.
 In 1944, Japan launched Operation Ichi-Go, the invasion of Henan and Changsha.
 In 1945, the Chinese Expeditionary Force resumed its advance in Burma and completed the Ledo Road linking India to China.
 China launched large counteroffensives in South China, repulsed a failed Japanese invasion of West Hunan, and recaptured Japanese occupied regions of Guangxi.